tenet-org/tenet-docs/docs/node/tutorials/upgrades/multichain.md

 # Multichain

 This document describes the steps for validators and full node operators, to upgrade successfully to the v11.2.0 release.
-The v11.2.0 upgrade is a mandatory maintenence release which updates the following core libraries:
+The v11.2.0 upgrade is a mandatory release.

 ## Instructions